iagoggurgel/PyTop/README.md

 # PyTop

-An API for retrieval of processes, memory, disk, cpu and network information.
+A Python FastAPI for retrieval of Linux Processes, CPU, Disk, Memory and Network Information.
+It's meant to be a local HTTP Server for monitoring purposes.